lhmouse/asteria/doc/standard-library.md

   encountered, `null` is returned.

-* Throws an exception if standard input is text-oriented, or if a read error occurs, or if source data cannot be converted to a valid UTF code point sequence.
+* Throws an exception if standard input is text-oriented, or if a read error occurs, or if source data cannot be converted to a valid Unicode character sequence.

 ### `std.io.write(data)`